thingsdb/ThingsDB/README.md

       allowing only fixed integers makes it a bit faster and easier~~ We can always do this later since `index by scope` is backwards compatible with the current syntax, but not the other way around.
-- [ ] ~~Overflow handling?
-Right now ThingsDB is naive~~ We could check ERANGE after investigating since nothing else can set ERANGE during investigation.
-The other checks must be done in ti_opr.
+- [x] ~~Overflow handling?
+Right now ThingsDB is naive~~ Overflow handling is now implemented correctly.
+We could in the future implement bit_t for suporting big integer numbers.
       - [ ] Introduce big numbers, export as hex {-:''} and {+:''}
       - [ ] bit_t
         - [x] `big_to_str16n`